kirbydesign/designsystem/src/kirby/readme.md

 ## NativeScript-Only Components

-Some Kirby components only exists as [Platform-Specific Components](https://docs.nativescript.org/angular/code-sharing/platform-specific-components), e.g. `DoughnutChartNsComponent`.
+Some Kirby components only exists as [Platform-Specific Components](https://docs.nativescript.org/angular/code-sharing/platform-specific-components), e.g. `NativeScriptDoughnutChartComponent`.

 To **avoid** typescript compilation of NativeScript-Only Components in your **web** project, you need to add the following to your `tsconfig.json`: